Robert Kurvitz: Video games

 In 2016, Kurvitz founded the video game development company ZA/UM.
 ZA/UM's first game, a single-player computer roleplaying game titled Disco Elysium, was released on 15 October 2019.
 Kurvitz was the game's lead writer and designer, having produced about half of the total in-game text (half a million words).
 The game was set in the same world as Kurvitz's novel Sacred and Terrible Air.
 It received universal acclaim, being named as a game of the year by several publications, along with numerous other awards for its narrative and art.

 Kurvitz claims to have developed the Elysium world since he was fifteen or sixteen, originally inspired by "a bootleg Finnish Middle Earth roleplay system".
 The game is also notable for having far less emphasis on violence than the norm for the RPG genre.
-Kurvitz considers some aspects of Disco Elysium "essentially Soviet", referencing the Soviet Union's science fiction tradition and the Strugatsky brothers: "They were people who took responsibility for the heat death of the universe", he explains.
-"When they were writing books, this needed to contribute to the ultimate fate of the universe.
+Kurvitz considers some aspects of Disco Elysium "essentially Soviet", referencing the Soviet Union's tradition of science fiction literature and the works of the Strugatsky brothers in particular.
+"They were people who took responsibility for the heat death of the universe.
+When they were writing books, this needed to contribute to the ultimate fate of the universe.
 Because they didn't have money obligations, so what are your obligations then?
 So this kind of serious responsibility for, what the fuck does a piece of entertainment really do to the human mind, and what are the responsibilities therein, that I think is very, very, very prevalent in Disco Elysium."